The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 Following the initial leak of hormones, the thyroid gland often enters a state of hypothyroidism.
 This is the phase where most women become symptomatic enough to seek medical help.

-- Timeline: The hypothyroid phase typically emerges 4 to 8 months postpartum and can last for 9 to 12 months.
+Timeline: The hypothyroid phase typically emerges 4 to 8 months postpartum and can last for 9 to 12 months.

 Phase 3: Recovery (Euthyroid)

 For the majority of women, approximately 70-80%, postpartum thyroiditis is a temporary condition.
 Thyroid function gradually returns to normal within 12 to 18 months of the initial onset of symptoms, and treatment is no longer needed.
-However, a significant minority of women, between 20% and 40%, will develop permanent hypothyroidism and require lifelong thyroid hormone replacement therapy.
+A significant minority of women, between 20% and 40%, will develop permanent hypothyroidism and require lifelong thyroid hormone replacement therapy.

 Who Is at Risk for Postpartum Thyroiditis?